scotsun/cwgan-medmnist/README.md

 3. Continued on report

 ## A more efficient way to calculate a of FID
-*Note: this fast algorithm overestimate the FID calculated using a large fake image set.
-Thus, the two scores are not comparable.
-However, it can be compared with itself over training.*
+*Note: this fast algorithm overestimate the FID calculated using a smaller fake image set*

 Given the formula of FID